By Samaneh Pourali, PharmD, BCPS

 The antiviral activity of peramivir was tested in laboratory strains and clinical isolates of influenza virus A and B. Cross-resistance within the NI class has been observed in biochemical assays and cell cultures, likely conferred by amino acid substitution in the viral neuraminidase or hemagglutinin proteins; however, clinical impact of reduced susceptibility is unclear.1 However, no single amino acid substitution has been identified that could confer cross-resistance among the NI class and the M2 ion channel inhibitor class (amantadine and rimantadine).

 In terms of pharmacokinetics profile, peramivir reaches peak concentrations shortly after the end of the 30-minute intravenous infusion.
 Protein binding is less than 30%, and the drug is not metabolized by hepatic CYP450 enzymes.
 Peramivir has a half-life of approximately 20 hours, and the majority of the drug (~90%) is eliminated by the kidneys via glomerular filtration as unchanged drug.
 In addition, hemodialysis was effective in reducing systemic exposure of peramivir by 73% to 81%.
-Therefore, peramivir dosing recommendations are based on a patient’s renal function (CrCl).1
+Therefore, peramivir dosing recommendations are based on a patient’s renal function (CrCl) as stated in the table below.1

 Efficacy of peramivir was established in a randomized, double blind, multicenter, placebo-controlled trial evaluating a single intravenous dose of peramivir 300 mg or 600 mg vs. placebo in 297 adult patients with uncomplicated influenza.
 Overall, subjects receiving peramivir 600 mg experienced alleviation of their influenza symptoms at a median of about 12 hours sooner compared to placebo.2 In addition, two randomized, multicenter, double-blind clinical trials also compared the efficacy of peramivir with oseltamivir and demonstrated non-inferiority with peramivir for treatment of influenza.3-4